steveseguin/electroncapture/README.md

 - Portable version; no install needed and easy to use from the command-line. https://github.com/steveseguin/electroncapture/releases/download/2.4.0/elecap_portable_win.zip

+If you have problems, try a different version.

 ### Mac Version
-- Unsigned, but newer version (v2.1.2)
+- Unsigned, but newer version (v2.4.0)
 https://github.com/steveseguin/electroncapture/releases/download/2.4.0/elecap-2.4.0.dmg

 - Signed and notarized, but older version (v1.1.3) https://github.com/steveseguin/electroncapture/releases/download/1.1.3/obsn-1.1.3.dmg

+If on version of Electron doesn't work for you all that well, try a different version.
+There may be some issues with rounded edges depending on you macOS version and the Electron version used.

 ### Linux Version
+There are two build-versions of Electron Capture available currently.
+One built for PopOS and another for Raspbian.
+Those builds are here: https://github.com/steveseguin/electroncapture/releases/tag/2.5.0

-We're recommending Linux users build it themselves for now; see below.
+For most Linux users though, we're recommending Linux users build it themselves.
+Details below

 Getting the correct nodejs/npm versions can be hard on linux, but using snap can help there.
 ```